🎂 Age & Date Guide

 If you were born on 29 February

 People born on 29 February technically only have a "real" birthday every 4 years.
-For legal and official purposes, most countries (and India) treat 28 February or 1 March as the official birthday in non-leap years — depending on the jurisdiction.
-Indian government forms typically accept either.
-Check the specific form's instructions if precision matters.
+For legal and official purposes, most countries (and India) treat 28 February or 1 March as the official birthday in non-leap years.
+Indian government forms typically accept either — check the specific form's instructions if precision matters.

 When counting total days lived

-⚠️ Year 2000 was a leap year, even though century years are usually not.
-The rule is: a year is a leap year if divisible by 4, except century years — which must also be divisible by 400.
+Year 2000 was a leap year, even though century years are usually not.
+The rule: a year is a leap year if divisible by 4, except century years — which must also be divisible by 400.
 So 1900 was not a leap year, but 2000 was.
 This trips up manual calculations for people born before 2000.

 Indian Use Cases: School, Government & Retirement